karlmdavis/rps-tourney/dev/work-log.md

 * 0.25h (23:23-23:39): [Issue #62: The game webapp should allow users to create a named login/account](https://github.com/karlmdavis/rps-tourney/issues/62):
     * Spent time triaging the issue that's failing the builds.
-        * It's an unfortunate problem: the cycle-prevention workarouns I put in place for JAXB don't affect the JSON representations of the model objects.
+        * It's an unfortunate problem: the cycle-prevention workarounds I put in place for JAXB don't affect the JSON representations of the model objects.
         * To solve this, I think I'll need to switch CXF to using Jackson instead, and possibly customize it some.
         * Did not have time to actually do that.